bgrey001/AISC-NN/README.md

-# Automatic identification system classification neural network (AISC-NN)
+# Automatic identification system classification neural network (AISC-NN) research project

 ### Code base for AISC-NN: an investigation into computational methods for classifying fishing vessels to identify illegal, unreported and unregulated fishing activity